-An easy trap to fall in when writing the interface is assume that a user’s task will put them under the authority of the website.
+An easy trap to fall into when writing the interface is to assume that a user’s task will put them under the authority of the website.
 It’s best visible with the button text when it starts commanding a user other than helping them.
-The imperative mood should be avoided to ensure a friendly tone.
+Avoid the imperative mood to ensure a friendly tone.

 Wrong: Read Our Rules

 It should always be a user giving orders, not the machine, so the interface has to be a control device rather than an instructional manual.
 If the explanation is inevitable, it should still be a helpful message, not an order:

 - We immediately publish important updates.
 Read through our Rules to stay in the know.